PdoyleC/Portfolio-1-Project/README.md

 ### Hero Image

-- The landing area includes a photograph of chess piece's in black and white to capture the black and white pieces that are used in chess, black and white will be used as a colour through the site to represent this, Green is also used as this is a popular colour for online chess.
+- The landing area includes a photograph of chess pieces in black and white to capture the black and white pieces that are used in chess, black and white will be used as a colour through the site to represent this, Green is also used as this is a popular colour for online chess.
       ![Hero Image](documentation/hero-image.jpg)

 ### Class Timetable